umee-network/umee/docs/architecture/ADR-005-liquidation.md

 ### Token Parameters

-In order to incentivize liquidators to target certain collateral types for liquidation first, the token parameter `LiquidationIncentive` is used.
+In order to incentivize liquidators to target certain collateral types for liquidation first, we introduce a `LiquidationIncentive` parameter - defined for each supported borrowed denom.

 When a `MsgLiquidate` causes liquidation to occur, the liquidator receives collateral equal to (100% + `RewardDenom.LiquidationIncentive`) of the repaid value worth of collateral.